 Updating Your Local Instance¶

-When changes are merged to the main Pontoon repository, you’ll want to update your local development instance to reflect the latest version of the site.
+When changes are merged into the main Pontoon repository, you’ll want to update your local development instance to reflect the latest version of the site.
 You can use Git as normal to pull the latest changes, but if the changes add any new dependencies or alter the database, you’ll want to install any new libraries and run any new migrations.

 If you’re unsure what needs to be run, it’s safe to just perform all of these steps, as they don’t affect your setup if nothing has changed:

-# Pull latest code (assuming you've already checked out master). git pull origin master # Install new dependencies or update existing ones. pip install -U --force --require-hashes -r requirements.txt # Run database migrations. python manage.py migrate
+# Pull the latest code (assuming you've already checked out master). git pull origin master # Install new dependencies or update existing ones. pip install -U --force --require-hashes -r requirements.txt # Run database migrations. python manage.py migrate

 Integration with fluent¶

-Pontoon is able to synchronize translations produced by libraries provided by Project Fluent and provides advanced editor for translators.
+Pontoon is able to synchronize translations produced by libraries provided by Project Fluent and provides an advanced editor for translators.